YappingStudios/YappingAndroid/README.md

 27. Change the overall app color scheme.-Shubham-18(Optional)
 28. Edit interests in profile is not working -Srikar
-29. Change how the interests are displayed in the profile page(a comma in the beginnng)-Shubham-18
-30. Keep a background service running for when app is killed.-Rohit-18 to 20
+29. Change how the interests are displayed in the profile page(a comma in the beginnng)-Shubham-18 30.Keep a background service running for when app is killed.-Rohit-18 to 20
 31. Tweaking the refresh data on ask pressed -Rohit-HOLD
 32. Notification when question answered.-Srikar

 15/10/2015: Starting work on UI Fixes.

+Rohitt: Agenda for 21/10/15

+1,21: Integrate these changes.